64bitpandas/notes/content/cs186/08 Transactions.md

+---
+title: "Transactions and ACID"
+weight: 80
+---

 ## What is a transaction?

 Transactions are collections of operations that can be treated like a single unit.
 The primary reason why we need transactions is to obey the **ACID** properties: